 Wireframes come in different fidelities.
-On one hand, you have low-fidelity wireframes that don’t resemble the final product as much, but still capture the user interface layout and controls.
-On the other hand, you have high-fidelity wireframes that look closer to the final product because they display the user interface in greater detail.
+You have low-fidelity wireframes that don’t resemble the final product as much, but still capture the interface layout and controls.
+Then you have high-fidelity wireframes that look closer to the final product because they display the interface in greater detail.

 Most designers are used to wireframing in low-fidelity, but a growing number of designers are starting to wireframe in high-fidelity.
 That raises the question of what advantages high-fidelity wireframes have over low-fidelity wireframes, and which fidelity is right for your project?

-I recently had a chat with Amir Khella from Keynotopia (interface libraries for prototyping in Keynote, PowerPoint and OpenOffice) about what makes high-fidelity wireframes compelling to designers, and when they should be used.
-Here are the key benefits to high-fidelity wireframing that we found.
+I recently had a chat with Amir Khella from Keynotopia about what makes high-fidelity wireframes compelling to designers, and when they should be used.
+Here are the key benefits to high-fidelity wireframing he mentioned.

 1. You Can Wireframe in High-Fidelity Just as Fast as Low-Fidelity

 The common belief is that high-fidelity wireframing takes too much time to create.
 It can, but it doesn’t have to if you’re using an interface library.

 An interface library is a comprehensive library of interface controls that you can use with your favorite wireframing program (e.g. Omnigraffle, Keynote).
 This means all you have to do is drag-and-drop them on your design canvas.
 This could end up taking as little time as drawing wireframes.
 It’s fast, efficient and the result is a wireframe with greater detail in the same amount of time or less.